Which nuts have the most protein?

 Other plant-based sources of protein

 Despite seeds and nuts, there are many other plant-based dietary sources of protein.
 Legumes, whole grains, and vegetables are also good sources of protein.
-Certainly, vegans should consume lots of beans and legumes to meet the daily recommended protein intake.
-Beans and legumes are particularly high in protein, and they’re considered among the healthiest foods you can eat!
+Certainly, vegans should consume lots of beans and legumes to meet the recommended daily protein intake.
+Beans and legumes are particularly high in protein, and they’re good for weight loss.